luxinator/RainyDay/docs/index.md

 The goal is to get you started with modern big data tools.
 Many tutorials online only show one aspect of working with big data, our goal is to show how tools work together.

-In this project we will build a wheater page called *RainyDay*, it will show the precipitation per day of a location of your choosing.
+In this project we will build a weather page called *RainyDay*, it will show the precipitation per day of a location of your choosing.
 The data set we will use is freely available climate data from the *European Climate Assessment & Dataset* ([EDAC](http://www.ecad.eu/))

 The steps the data has to go through are roughly as follows: